Atlas-1510/quicksnap/README.md

 👉 [Check out QuickSnap here](https://quicksnap-58e9a.web.app) 👈

 QuickSnap is a media-sharing platform based on Instagram, which allows users to share photos, send messages, and like, comment, and save posts.
-I created QuickSnap for my final project in the Odin Project web development course.
+I created QuickSnap for my final project in the Odin Project javascript course.

 ## Project features